H0wd3n/Boomalope-Blues/Install-Instructions.md

 - Click the blinking refresh symbol once again and then click  sort, and then save.

 ##  Congrats!
 You have installed the modlist and everything is finished.
 I hope you enjoy it!
  - Don't worry about getting a few errors on startup.
 It's mostly normal for that to happen unless you see a giant wall of red text then something broke.
-Also if you are getting constant errors in-game and it is tanking your performance something is wrong.
+If you are getting constant errors in-game and it is tanking your performance something is wrong.
  - Last thing, if you ever for whatever reason verify the games files on Steam after you finish this list you will have to do the texture conversion step again!